Impostor syndrome can often hold solopreneurs back from achieving their goals

 Eventually, over time, you will start to notice the messages as they arise and learn to differentiate the voice of your intuition (i.e., the real you) from the voice of your inner imposter (i.e., the fearful one who wants to protect you.)

-You can start by creating awareness.
-When you hear the voices of doubt and fear, acknowledge that it’s the voice of your imposter.
+The first step to working with impostor syndrome is to create awareness.
+Notice when the voices of doubt and fear show up.
 Recognize that it shows up when you are on the verge of something big.
 Know that it is trying to protect you.
 But also know that it is your choice how you respond.

-Here are 7 ways to coach your imposter syndrome:
+Here are 7 steps to manage your impostor syndrome:

 2. Be kind to yourself.
 Just because you notice the voice of your impostor doesn’t mean that you have to listen.
 Know that by virtue of having this affliction, you are most likely a high-achiever who has accomplished quite a lot!
 Instead of beating yourself up about it, know that it’s just trying to protect you.
 Recognize that your imposter syndrome is showing up because you are embarking on something that is important.
-The more important something is, the more likely we are to want to protect it and shield it from potential failures.
+Instead of fighting it, practice self-acceptance and self-kindness.

 3. Question the voice.
 When you start to hear the critical messages spin in your mind, stop and observe them.
-Then start to question those messages.
-What is your inner imposter telling you?
+What is your that voice telling you?
 “I could never do that.”
 “I will fail at this.”
 “I’m not as good as so-and-so.”
-When you hear this kind of internal dialogue, start questioning it instead of automatically believing it.
+When you hear this kind of internal dialogue, pause to question it instead of automatically believing it.
 Ask yourself, “How true is this really?” and “What could be another way of looking at this?”

 5. Give yourself permission to do your best and let that be enough.
 Letting go of perfection is hard, but it is also freeing when you are able to let yourself off the hook and know you are enough.
 Instead of thinking of failure as the end-all-be-all, think of it as an opportunity to learn and grow.
 Give yourself permission to try new things, no matter how they might work out.

-6. Be open about sharing your experiences with others.
-Each time someone shares her story of imposter syndrome, more stories are brought to the table.
+6. Be open about sharing your experience of impostor syndrome with others.
+Each time someone shares her story , more stories are brought to the table.
 It’s not as rare as you think — especially within groups of high achieving women.
 When more people talk about their experiences, we not only normalize it, but we serve as sound boards, support resources, and reality checks for each other.

 7. Think of imposter syndrome as an indicator of what you must do.
 Instead of thinking of the inner critic as a red flag or stop sign, think of it as green light showing you where to go.
 If you’re terrified of being found out or discovered, take the chance to show up, confront the fear, and prove to yourself you can handle it.